Cait Lamberton

 Cait Lamberton is the Alberto I. Duran President’s Distinguished Professor of Marketing at the University of Pennsylvania’s Wharton School.
 Her research addresses a wide range of consumption-related phenomena, spanning topics related to retail environments, responses to taxation, emotions, and the role of dignity and respect in marketplace experiences.
 Professor Lamberton has been named a Marketing Science Institute Scholar, a Penn and Wharton Fellow, was winner of the Erin Anderson Award, and has received the Kinnear Prize for work related to public policy and marketing as well as the AMA’s Hunt/Maynard Award for conceptual contribution.

 Beginning in 2022, Dr. Lamberton has served as Editor of the Journal of Marketing.
 She has previously been Associate Editor at the Journal of Consumer Research and Journal of Consumer Psychology, and Senior Editor at the International Journal of Research in Marketing.
-Published books include two editions of the Cambridge Handbook of Consumer Psychology and “Marketplace Dignity,” forthcoming from Penn Press in 2024.
+Published books include two editions of the Cambridge Handbook of Consumer Psychology and “Marketplace Dignity.”
 She has been retained as a consultant by the US Departments of Education and Labor, as well as by major corporations in the pharmaceutical and finance industries.
 Cait has an undergraduate degree in English Literature from Wheaton College) an MBA and Ph.D. from the University of South Carolina, and an Honorary Doctorate from the University of Lucerne, Switzerland.

 Continue Reading